– Start at Grosse Isle on Highway 6

 Managed by the South Interlake ATV Club spring thru fall offering a “safe place to ride”, with Snoman operating the trail in winter.

 The trail begins at Grosse Isle on Highway 6, just 10 minutes north of Highway 101 [Perimeter].
-The Prime Meridian Trail Association manages the south 10km (6 miles), where you will find a conservation, recreation, and heritage trail as a spur of The Great Trail.
+The Prime Meridian Trail Association manages the south 10km (6 miles), where you will find a conservation, recreation, and heritage trail.

 This is a haven for naturalists as it boasts a variety of species: over 240 of flowers, 170 of birds, 31 of mammals, 4 of amphibians, 3 species of reptiles, that starts in the lush tall grass of the Red River Valley, then marches north thru farmland.
 NO motorized vehicles on the 4 miles at the south end and 2 miles by Argyle.